artoftheblue/hse-homeworks/linear algebra/linear-algebra-1.md

  & \lambda_2^k & & \\
  & & \ddots & \\
 0 & & & \lambda_n^k
+\end{pmatrix}$$
-\end{pmatrix}$ via induction.
+via induction.
 The induction base is true as previously described.
 We need to check whether the induction step is true:

 $$\begin{pmatrix}
 \lambda_1^k & & & 0 \\